haskell/ghcup-hs/docs/install.md

 ### Linux ARMv7/AARCH64

 Lower availability of bindists.
-HLS only has experimental ones.
-Stack not supported currently.
+Stack and HLS binaries are experimental.

 ## Manual install